 → How can students prepare for the LNAT?

-Students can prepare for the LNAT by practicing past papers, reading articles and essays on various topics, and taking online courses or workshops.
+Students can prepare for the LNAT by practicing past questions, reading articles and essays on various topics, and taking online courses or workshops.
 Additionally, students should brush up on their critical thinking, problem-solving, and analytical skills.

 → How important is time management during the LNAT?